markscholtz/jekyll_blog/_drafts/CLUG_meetup.md

 to be true.
 You are overwhelmed for choice.
-This has often been a stumbling block in the past for Linux's commercial adoption, but recently with the help of Canonical (a company started by Mark Shuttleworth [TODO: citation needed]), a new flavour of Linux called Ubuntu has become extremely popular.
+This has often been a stumbling block in the past for Linux's commercial adoption, but recently with the help of Canonical (a company started by Mark Shuttleworth [TODO: citation needed]), a recent flavour of Linux called Ubuntu has become extremely popular.

-How popular you might ask.
-Well I'm too lazy to research and provide figures, but suffice to say my dad uses it without much hassle.
-OK he only really uses Gmail, but still, I think it's a strong argument.

 They have done this by making many choices for users that would previously have had to have been made by the users themselves.
 This is not to say that